AleksandrSl/docs/guide/architecture/practice.md

 * Server stores **last edit time** for each document property.
 When it received action from *user B*, server applies their changes to the database (because last change of the document title was a few weeks ago).
 The server will receive action from *user A*.
-Because *A’s* action time is smaller, than latest title changes (*B’s* action time), the server will ignore *A’s* action.
+Because *A’s* action time is earlier, than latest title changes (*B’s* action time), the server will ignore *A’s* action.
 * Logux client has **time traveling**.
-When *user B* received *A’s* action from (server re-sent it), the client will revert all recent action, including their title changes.
+When *user B* received *A’s* action from (server re-sent it), the client will revert all recent actions, including title changes.
 Then it will apply *A’s* action and re-apply all reverted actions back.
 As a result, *A’s* action was placed in the correct moment of history.
 So, *A’s* title changes were overridden by later
   *B’s* action.